Alpha Motor Corporation Releases The Striking Electric Jax™ Crossover Utility Vehicle

 JAX™ (Junior All-terrain Crossover) is a fun electric utility vehicle for 4 passengers that combines versatile driving performance, durability, and clean power.

-Additional information on the Electric JAX™, including its price, are available on https://www.alphamotorinc.com.”IRVINE, CA, USA, February 11, 2021 /EINPresswire.com/ -- Alpha Motor Corporation Releases The Striking Electric Jax™ Crossover Utility Vehicle
+Additional information on the Electric JAX™, including its price, are available on https://www.alphamotorinc.com.”IRVINE, CA, USA, February 11, 2021 /EINPresswire.com/ -- Alpha Motor Corporation has unveiled the new Electric Jax™, the automotive company’s crossover utility vehicle built on a shared platform with the Alpha ACE™.

 — Alpha Motor Corporation